 In the recent book Local Dollars, Local Sense: How to Shift your Money From Wall Street to Main Street and Achieve Real Prosperity, author Michael Shuman explains the logic behind local investing as a source for regional wealth.
 He also calls local investment a buffer against riskier financial services, saying,

-Given that level of uncertainty, smart money is beginning to look to the back roads for a living rate of return — and increasingly to local businesses.
+Given that level of uncertainty, smart money is beginning to look to the back roads for a living rate of return – and increasingly to local businesses.
 In a number of ways, Main Street investing is the opposite of Wall Street investing.
 While few of us ever get a glimpse of a Fortune 500 boardroom, local businesses are run by people we know and trust.
-Investments on Wall Street are short-term, increasingly held for mere seconds, while investments on Main Street are often held for many years.
+When using trading apps uk to invest, investments on Wall Street are short-term, increasingly held for mere seconds, while investments on Main Street are often held for many years.
 Unlike the markets on which Wall Street securities trade, which are abstract, distant and mysterious, the markets in which Main Street investors meet are typically concrete, personal, and transparent.
 The lure of a living rate of return, through local investing is increasingly powerful, not just because of the “push” from Wall Street’s risks, but also because of the “pull” from myriad local investments that could simultaneously do better than 5 percent per year and revitalize our communities.

 Local has been the buzzword for the past few years, particularly with food, as communities have embraced the many benefits of local-focused living.